-Contract assets include unbilled amounts typically resulting from sales under long term contracts when the cost-to-cost method of revenue recognition is used, revenue recognized exceeds the amount billed to the customer and right to payment is conditional or subject to completing a milestone, such as a phase of the project.
-Contract assets are not considered a significant financing component, as they are intended to protect the customer in the event that we do not perform our obligations under the contract.
-Contract assets are generally classified as current, as it is very unusual for us to have contract assets with a term of greater than one year.
+Contract assets include unbilled amounts typically resulting from sales under long term contracts when the costto-cost method of revenue recognition is used, revenue recognized exceeds the amount billed to the customer and right to payment is conditional or subject to completing a milestone, such as a phase of the project.
+Contract assets are not considered to have a significant financing component, as they are intended to protect the customer in the event that we do not perform our obligations under the contract.

 Contract liabilities consist of advance payments and billings in excess of revenue recognized.
-It is very unusual for us to have advanced payments with a term of greater than one year; therefore, our contract liabilities are usually all current.
-Advanced payments from customers related to work not yet started are classified as "Deferred Revenue."
-If we have advanced payments with a term greater than one year, the noncurrent portion of advanced payments would be included in "Other Long-term Liabilities" in our Consolidated Balance Sheets.
+Advanced payments from customers related to work not yet started are classified as deferred revenue.
 Contract liabilities are not considered to have a significant financing component, as they are used to meet working capital requirements that are generally higher in the early stages of a contract and are intended to protect us from the other party failing to meet its obligations under the contract.
 Our contract assets and liabilities are reported in a net position on a contract-by-contract basis at the end of each reporting period.